 For elements not mentioned here see Elements of the chart.

-These three graph types transforms series included in chart respectively into:
+These three graph types transform series included in chart respectively into:

 If there's two series included, stripe will treat it as start and end of range, and it will show area in between.
 Area displayed in Stripe chart type have uniform manner.